PooriaT/spring_assessment/README.md

 ### Installation

-After successfully installing Laravel project, we need to change the directory to the project folder.
+After successfully installing the Laravel project, we need to change the directory to the project folder.

 To install all required dependencies, the below command has to be executed: